anindya-dey/yt-dsa/patterns/linked-list-reversal/README.md

-# Pattern: Reversal of Linked List
+# Pattern: Linked List Reversal

 Problems in this pattern: